-Upon completion of this offering, Avenue will beneficially own approximately 20,789,539 shares, or 52.1%, of our outstanding common stock assuming no exercise of the underwriters' option to purchase additional shares and approximately 49.4% assuming full exercise of the underwriters' option to purchase additional shares.
+Upon completion of the MagnaChip Corporation IPO, Avenue beneficially owned approximately 20,789,539 shares, or 52.1%, of our outstanding common stock assuming no exercise of the underwriters' option to purchase additional shares.
 Accordingly, Avenue will be able to control most matters requiring stockholder approval, including the election of directors and approval of significant corporate transactions, including mergers and sales of substantially all of our assets.
 Because of the equity ownership of Avenue, we will be considered a "controlled company" for purposes of the NYSE listing requirements.
 As such, we will be exempt from the NYSE corporate governance requirements that our board of directors meet the standards of independence established by those corporate governance requirements and exempt from the requirements that we have separate Compensation and Nominating and Corporate Governance Committees made up entirely of directors who meet such independence standards.
 Although we do not intend to rely upon the exemption available for controlled companies, we may choose to utilize the exemption at any time that we remain a controlled company.
 The NYSE independence standards are intended to ensure that directors who meet the independence standards are free of any conflicting interest with management that could influence their actions as directors.
 It is possible that the interests of Avenue may in some circumstances conflict with our interests and the interests of our other stockholders.
-In the event that Avenue's ownership falls below 50.1% of our outstanding common stock, including as a result of the exercise in full of the underwriters' option to purchase additional shares, we will no longer be a controlled company or be entitled to the benefits of the exemptions described above.